 FOR ALL OTHER COUNTRIES you will need to check separately via this link for your availability and options.
 Many countries are not required to have a Visa to enter Vietnam but always best to check.

 FOR AUSTRALIANS AND OTHER COUNTRIES LISTED FOR EVISA.

 Option 1 – EVISA = Single entry - Up to 30 day stay Maximum

 ( the quickest and simplest way to apply for a Visa to Vietnam)

-The process for single entry is now much simpler.
+The process for single entry into Vietnam is now much simpler.
 It does not necessitate you having to send your passport to the Vietnam consulate or queue upon arrival in Vietnam for a Visa stamp in your passport.
 Nominally called VOA - Visa On Arrival.

 However, The Evisa described here is strictly for single entry only and up to 30 days maximum stay.